 Put 3 ½ c milk and ¾ c sugar in sauce pan and cook at just below boiling, stirring frequently for about 15 minutes.
 Remove from the heat, stir in the egg mixture stirring in one direction only.
 If it doesn’t thicken, put back on a low heat, stirring constantly until it does.
 Remove from heat, let cool.

-Serve with cinnamon sugar (¼ c sugar, cinnamon).
+Serve with cinnamon sugar (¼ c sugar, 2 t cinnamon).

 Slow Or Smooth Dish